-To call Willem Dafoe weird AF is an understatement.
-The actor has made a career out of finding where exactly the line is and careening across it.
-Thus, Dafoe’s performances on screen are about as even as his teeth.
-He's done stellar work in films like Platoon, To Live and Die in LA, Spider-Man (the first one, not the second or third one), and Boondock Saints (the first one, not the second one).
+Willem Dafoe has done stellar work in films like Platoon, To Live and Die in LA, Spider-Man (the first one - not the second or third one), and Boondock Saints (the first one - not the second one).
 But you have to balance that against his performances in Speed 2: Cruise Control, Once Upon a Time in Mexico, Body of Evidence, and Howl.
 There’s a lot on either side of the fence.
 Dafoe is nothing if not prolific.

-Was it his sex education at the age of six by his five “horny” sisters?
-Guardian reporter Stuart Jeffries theorized that latchkey kid Dafoe locked himself up in a dark closet one too many times and became an habitual pleaser of adults, game for anything.
-This may explain his career and penchant for anything goes-type characters.
+Was it his sex education at the age of 6 by his five “horny” sisters?
+Guardian reporter Stuart Jeffries theorized that latchkey kid Dafoe locked himself up in a dark closet one too many times and became a habitual pleaser of adults, game for anything.
+This may explain his career and penchant for anything-goes-type characters.
 "When I give over to somebody's vision rather than have an idea of what I need to do, it takes me to places I wouldn't have got to by myself.
 I'm always attracted to a strong director,” Dafoe offered.

 Who is Willem Dafoe?
 He’s said of his choice of roles, "Yes, I am game.
 I've always been game - maybe to a fault."
 He’s a professional who knows how to keep his wits while he’s losing it onscreen.
 He’s a dad.
 A husband.
 And he likes to giggle.

 There’s really no way to lead into this story.
 It's just one of those things that exists independent of context.
-Here’s the excerpt from von Trier’s discussing Dafoe’s problematic member during the filming of Antichrist with Boston Phoenix film editor Peter Keogh:
+Here’s an excerpt of von Trier discussing Dafoe’s problematic member during the filming of Antichrist with Boston Phoenix film editor Peter Keogh:

 LV: Yes, yes, we had to have, because Will’s own was too big.